February 17, 2025

 How Cold Weather Affects Performance

 Transmission performance can be significantly impacted, leading to slipping gears in cold weather.
 Low temperatures cause transmission fluid to thicken, delaying its flow within the system.
-This sluggish fluid movement prevents it from operating efficiently, increasing the likelihood of gear slipping.
+This sluggish fluid flow prevents efficient operation, increasing the likelihood of gear slipping.
 Drivers in colder climates must ensure their vehicle’s transmission fluid suits their environment to maintain optimal health.

 Common Causes of Gear Slipping